Handling Different Personalities as a Newbie in the Lab

 Learn the skill of a healthy compromise

 Although you are new, you should stand your ground as an individual, be firm and assertive without becoming aggressive.
 It’s important to recognize the difference between compromising in a relationship versus compromising for a relationship.
 If you are not comfortable doing what is asked of you, but you do it anyway, you will be expected to do this again countless times.
-Often, authoritarian personalities are not aware how they come across to others.
+Often, authoritarian personalities are not aware of how they come across to others.
 In the process of embracing their role as a senior student, they feel obligated to share their knowledge, and although they have the best intentions, they might appear bossy.

 Be the Switzerland of the lab: stay neutral